curry-language/masala/docs/Uploading.md

 2. Is the 'source' field either `Http _` or a `Git url ...`?

-If these checks are satisfied, the package source is downloaded in the local Masala directory (which is the main directory of the web application, i.e., `/var/www/masala` at server `cpm@informatik.uni-kiel.de`):
+If these checks are satisfied, the package source is downloaded into the local Masala directory (which is the main directory of the web application, i.e., `/var/www/masala` at server `cpm@informatik.uni-kiel.de`):